Apple's Tim Cook calls for new regulations to protect your personal data

 Apple CEO Tim Cook has again demanded more privacy rights for consumers, highlighting how your data is constantly sold online without you knowing.

-He focused on the "invisible" violations in a Time Magazine op-ed on Wednesday.
+He focused on the "invisible" violations in a Time magazine op-ed on Thursday.

 "For example, you might have bought a product from an online retailer -- something most of us have done," he wrote.